Zunnoont/Zunnoont/README.md

 Hi im Zunnoon!

-Im a current undergraduate student studying Computer Science and Commerce.
+Im a current penultimate year undergraduate student studying Computer Science and Commerce.

-I post all my personal projects on my github to show my passion for Software Engineering and programming as a whole
+I post all my personal projects on my github to show my passion for Software Engineering and programming as a whole.